hepaestus/ubuntu_club_notes/irc_concepts.md

 ![#aiu_ubuntu_club channel](/images/pidgin_aiu_ubuntu_club_channel_window.png)

 You have now joined your first irc channel.
 You will see your username in the right hand panel of the window.
-The topmost name is the name with a star icon is the name of the **channel admin**.
+The topmost name is the name of the **channel admin**.

 If you are the channel admin you might be in the wrong chat room.
 Check your channel name spelling.
 If you see my name, *hepaestus*, as an admin you are in the correct channel.
-I have entered some irc commands to make the club a more permanent non-ephemeral channel.
+I have entered some irc commands to make the club channel a more permanent non-ephemeral channel.

 On irc anyone can create a channel, you will be the owner of the channel **while you remain connected** and as long as no one else has started a channel with the same name.
 If you want to have a *more* permanent username and password, or a *more* permanent channel you need to use some magic irc commands.
 Which I will discuss [momentarily](#irc-commands).

 You are now connected to the irc server and have entered a chat channel.
-You can not begin chatting with other users.
-Try saying hello and interacting with your fellow irc channel members.
+You can now begin chatting with other users.
+Try saying "hello" and interacting with your fellow irc channel members.

-You **could** stop here and be done.
+You've come a long way, you **could** stop here and be done.
 If you do your entire presence on irc will be ephemeral.
 No usernames will be saved, you don't need a password to connect.
-You do not yet *own* your username and anyone can use *your* name after you disconnect.
-Your channels that you create will also be ephemeral and open to the irc public at large.
+You do not yet *own* your username and anyone can use *your* username after you disconnect.
+Any channels that you create will also be ephemeral and open to the irc public at large.

 ### Irc Commands